-People with disabilities have skills, talents, and experiences that make them ideal employees, but may have physical limitations or a chronic medical condition that make it difficult to perform their duties in a traditional work environment.
+People with disabilities have skills, talents, and experiences that make them ideal employees but may have physical limitations or a chronic medical condition that make it difficult to perform their duties in a traditional work environment.
+The answer for many is to work from home.
+In fact, The American with Disabilities Act says that telecommuting -- a work from home job -- is a reasonable accommodation for people who are disabled.

 Job Resources for People with Disabilities